skirsdeda/django-reactjs-boilerplate/README.md

 JavaScript or ReactJS code, yet.

 First, create a `reactjs` folder and put a `App1.jsx` file inside.
-This is going to be one of our entrypoints for bundling. `webpack` will look into that file and then follow all it's imports and add them to the bundle, so that in the end we will have one `bundle.js` file that can be used by the browser.
+This is going to be one of our entry-points for bundling. `webpack` will look into that file and then follow all it's imports and add them to the bundle, so that in the end we will have one big `App1.js` file that can be used by the browser.

 ```javascript
 import React from "react"